Monday, 17 April 2023

 Slippery Pete found that the tunnel he had fled into contained the bound and gagged slaves of the orcs; numbering 60.
 Having not seen the battle, they credited him as their saviour when he freed their bonds.

-From another tunnel the party recovered the huge surely mounts the orcs used to drag their wagons around, within the day they had got them out of the tunnels and back into the mountains, another day and they were back in Guarda being feted as heroes, then back to Schloss Ragnar to cash in their loot.
+From another tunnel the party recovered the huge surly mounts the orcs used to drag their wagons around, within the day they had got them out of the tunnels and back into the mountains, another day and they were back in Guarda being feted as heroes, then back to Schloss Ragnar to cash in their loot.

 Treasure and XP